ntnu-blackandbrown/clozet/README_IDATT2105_Semesterprosjekt2025.md

 #### Manual WebSocket Testing
 To test WebSocket functionality using the HTML test client:

+> **Note:** This requires multiple Git Bash terminals - one for the backend server and another for opening the test client.

 1. First, start the backend server in production mode:
    ```bash
    # Run from project root